osrf/drone_demo/README.md

 The script is here: https://github.com/osrf/drone_demo/blob/master/sitl_launcher/scripts/launch_drone

 ## Docs

-This drone demonstrator runs Gazebo, PX4, QGroundcontrol, and some other ROS 2 components.
+This drone demonstrator runs Gazebo, PX4, QGroundcontrol and some other ROS 2 components.
 In this section we will provide some details about the inner ROS 2 architecture.

 ### Gazebo and PX4